 Let’s be realistic: ‘Planning’ whether that is OSS software or just taking a few minutes to think before you act, is never the ‘solution’.
 No. Planning is, instead, an essential part of finding and implementing the right solution.

 Without planning you pick the wrong approach and have to start all over again when it fails (if you have that luxury).
-Without planning you might implement the right solution, but too little or too much of it, again risking failure or overspend.
+Without planning you might implement the right solution, but too little or too much of it, again risking failure or overspending.

 It seems, right now, that service providers are wrestling with some big, fundamental questions.
 Rarely a week goes by without another news article or report about the mobile data crunch.
-Usually these also include the service providers’ options to solve the problem – a recent paper from Amdocs outlined ten such options.
+Usually, these also include the service providers’ options to solve the problem – a recent paper from Amdocs outlined ten such options.

 Fixed-line operators, too, have many choices for evolving to a high-capacity IP and optical network.
 We have been lucky enough to work with Verizon to help them analyze and choose between twenty-four different network architectures.